Getting Started

 Component: NServiceBus

-This sample consists of a web application hosting MVC controllers and a console application hosting the NServiceBus endpoint.
-The web application sends a command to the endpoint, waits for a response, and returns the result to the user.
-The Web application shows two methods for sending commands:
+This sample consists of an ASP.NET MVC web application hosting an NServiceBus endpoint and a console application hosting another NServiceBus endpoint.
+The web application sends a command to the console application, waits for a reply, and returns the result to the user.

 • SendAndBlock: a method in synchronous Controller class